baguscodestudio/bcs_questionare/README.md

     - End title to show after passing the test
   - failed?: `string`
     - End title to show after failign the test
+  - shuffle?: `boolean`
+    - Do you want to shuffle the questions?

 - **questions**: `table (array)`
   - id: `number`